gohugoio/hugo/docs/content/tutorials/mathjax.md

 </script>
 {{% /highlight %}}

-As before, this content should be included in the html source of each page that you would like to use
+As before, this content should be included in the html source of each page that will be using MathJax.
+The next code snippet contains the CSS that is used to have verbatim MathJax blocks render with the same font style as the body of the page.

 {{% highlight css %}}